Stay up to date on Tai Chi news, class schedules, events, and more.

 With over 300 million practitioners, Tai Chi (also spelled Taiji) is one of the most popular forms of exercise in the world.
 Originating in China with roots in martial arts, Qigong, and traditional Chinese medicine, it has been growing in popularity in the United States.
 Tai Chi's soft flowing movements and internal focus share some of the mind-body principles of Yoga, but without the need to get down on the floor or hold long uncomfortable poses.
 Don't let the gentle moves fool you; thirty minutes of Tai Chi burns the same number of calories as thirty minutes of brisk walking.
 Tai Chi exercise does not involve any sort of religious practice.
 Students can fit the internal mind-body focus achieved through Tai Chi to whatever spirituality they choose or concentrate solely on the physical fitness aspects of the instruction.
 Find Tai Chi classes here.
 Learn about the history of Tai Chi here...
 Brief History of Tai Chi.
 Christine's class philosophy is "all gain, no pain".
 See what Christine's students are saying about her classes here.

 Qi (pronounced chee) is a Chinese word that loosely translates to the energy or life force in all living things.
 Qigong refers to the practice of cultivating or optimizing that energy or life force within our mind and body through posture, movement, breath, and mindfulness.
 Tai Chi incorporates the use of ancient Qigong techniques in order to create health and wellbeing through safe and enjoyable exercise.
 Qigong is the special healing ingredient of how Tai Chi works and is why it is often referred to as "moving meditation" or "moving medication".
 Find more reading on Qigong and Tai Chi here.
+Discover the vast research and benefits of practicing Qigong from the Qigong Institute.

 If you have anxiety about participating in group fitness classes, Tai Chi just might be what you are looking for.
 Tai Chi's slow, non-linear, low-impact movements make it different from most other forms of exercise.
 While it might take some adjustment to slow down and settle into its rhythm, it creates an opportunity to gently and progressively challenge your mind and body while relieving stress.
 Tai Chi classes with Christine are a safe and effective way to build strength, balance and stamina all while having fun in a non-judgemental environment.
 Her classes are suitable for all fitness levels, can be practiced standing or seated in a chair.
 This healing exercise can be practiced almost anywhere without any need for expensive or cumbersome equipment, special attire or facilities.
 Explore the Top 10 Reasons to Try Tai Chi